-The footprint dimensions of the Z Axis Rehab XD55 System is 7'6"L x 7'W x 9'10"H. The halo at the top of the machine measures 11'6"L x 7'W. We developed this machine to have a smaller footprint so it can be used in smaller facilities to maximize space.
-This double machine will allow therapist and trainers to work with multiple clients at the same time.
+The Z Axis Double XD55 System is our smaller model and it's a double 5'L x 5'W x 9'10"H system.
+The halo at the top of the unit measures 11'6"L x 7'W. We developed this machine to have a smaller footprint so it can be used in smaller facilities to maximize space.
+This double unit will allow therapist and trainers to work with multiple clients at the same time.

-The footprint dimensions of the Z Axis Rehab XD57 System is 7'6"L x 9'W x 9'10"H. The halo at the top of the machine measures 11'6"L x 9'W. This machine's footprint is two feet wider in size at the columns compared to the Rehab XD55 model.
+The Z Axis Rehab XD57 System is our double 5'L x 7'W x 9'10"H system.
+The halo at the top of the unit measures 11'6"L x 9'W. This unit is two feet wider in size at the columns compared to the Rehab XD55 model.
 This double machine will also allow therapist and trainers to work with multiple clients at the same time in a more spacious environment compared to the Rehab XD55 model.

 Guiding correct form is critical in helping patients reclaim lower extremity function.
 Body weight support devices such as the Z-Axis enable therapists to work hands-on with patients and focus on the details of proper form without requiring the therapist and therapy aids to support the patient.